 Meghan Duggan | Olympic Ice Hockey Player

 Meghan Duggan was born in Danvers and was a four-sport athlete playing forward in ice hockey, softball, soccer and lacrosse.
 Meghan attended Cushing Academy, where she was named the school’s top female athlete for three consecutive years.
 After graduating from the University of Wisconsin with a degree in biology, she played six seasons of professional hockey with the Boston Blades and the Buffalo Beauts.
 Meghan earned a spot on the US Olympic Hockey Team in 2010, and won the silver medal.
 She returned to the Olympics as Team Captain in 2014, but in 2017, announced that the Team USA would boycott the 2018 Olympics, citing inequitable support and conditions in women’s ice hockey.
 USA Hockey met the team’s demands, and Meghan led Team USA to a gold medal in 2018.
 Meghan announced her retirement from professional hockey in 2020.
+The following year, she was appointed Manager of Player Development for the NHL New Jersey Devils.
 Learn more about Meghan by following her on Instagram at @MDuggan10.

 Eliza Putnam Heaton | Journalist